 From the name, this should just be a cream slice.
 But that offers no clue to the actual contents.

 So, yes, expect a thick layer or two of some cream-based filling, but sandwiched between puff pastry and often topped with icing.
-Austria’s neighbours often use a more custard-like filling, but I don’t see that so often here in Vienna.
+Austria’s neighbours tend to use a more custard-like filling, but I don’t see that much here in Vienna.

-I’ve heard of these served in slabs big enough to roof your house with, but even a small slice is very rich (I can never finish mine).
+I’ve heard of these served in slabs big enough to roof your house with, but even a small slice is remarkably rich (I can never finish mine).

 Invented around 1885 by a certain Mr Dobos in the Hungarian portion of the Austro-Hungarian Empire.
 The cake normally contains around eight alternate layers of sponge and chocolate buttercream, with sticky but hardened caramel on top.